Maxattax97/flotilla/README.md

 Installed systemd units:

 - `flotilla-borg-nextcloud-backup.timer`: runs the Entourage Nextcloud backup weekly on Thursday at 00:30 America/Indiana/Indianapolis time.
-- `flotilla-borg-nextcloud-backup.service`: one-shot service invoked by the backup timer; it runs on Entourage and creates a Borg archive on the repository server using zstd compression.
+- `flotilla-borg-nextcloud-backup.service`: one-shot service invoked by the backup timer; it runs on Entourage and creates a Borg archive on the repository server using `zstd,1` compression.
 - `flotilla-borg-repo-check.timer`: runs repository integrity checks monthly on `bastion`.
 - `flotilla-borg-repo-check.service`: one-shot service invoked by the check timer; it runs `borg check` against the local repository.
 - `flotilla-borg-repo-prune-compact.timer`: runs retention cleanup monthly on `bastion`.